K3rmitTh3Frog/Project/README.md

 ### Legal Implications
 Unauthorized use of any deleted content from this repository will be subject to the same legal actions as unauthorized use of current content, as detailed above.

 ---
-Certainly, you can add a section to your README that specifies the intended purpose of the test front end and API, and restricts its use for certain projects, such as the final project subject at the University of Wollongong in Dubai (UOWD) or by any other entity.
-Here's an example of how you could word it:

----